StorkST/RussianWordsClusters/README.md

 The CLI `cluster.py` offers the possibility to cluster words and words pairs.

 #### Classes
 Classes in `cluster.py` can be called to cluster words.
-You can refer to the code in the Main part of `cluster.py`, or to the code contained in the `tests` folder.
+As for usage examples, you can refer to the code in the Main part of `cluster.py`, or to the code contained in the `tests` folder.

 ## A more complex example: clustering words pairs